The problems Ironman is tackling

 Treatments for prostate cancer are quickly evolving.
 Six new treatments have been introduced over the last seven years and several other therapies are currently under investigation.
 The problem we see is that these therapies are being taken up in different sequences and different combinations across the globe without a clear evidence of what might be most effective.
 In addition, we are just now beginning to better understand the molecular composition of the disease, providing for the first time the potential for personalised treatments for men with advanced prostate cancer.

-We’ve set up IRONMAN across the globe, to recruit a diverse group of men from all walks of life.
-We’re including patients from oncology and urology practices, academic centers, and community-based practices.
+We've set up IRONMAN across the globe, to recruit a diverse group of men from all walks of life.
+We're including patients from oncology and urology practices, academic centers, and community-based practices.
 Although IRONMAN is targeted towards men with advanced prostate cancer, we know that everyone experiences it differently.
-By reaching everyone on a global scale, we’ll be able to understand more of the nuances in care.
-The project will start with nine countries, and expect to include more countries over the coming years.
+By reaching everyone on a global scale, we'll be able to understand more of the nuances in care.
+The project is now successfully operating in ten countries, and expect to include more countries over the coming years.

 To create a population-based global registry that describes variations in patient management, experiences and outcomes.

 - To describe the variations in patterns of drugs for treatment of advanced prostate cancer internationally, across populations.

 - To assess whether specific treatment patterns or sequences are associated with reductions in clinically significant events.

 - To identify associations between treatment sequences or combinations with overall survival.